 Originally planned as a small country and folk festival catering to 2000 fans in the Essex coastal resort of Clacton-On-Sea, 1973’s Weeley Festival had become somewhat unmanageable by the time Nigel Davers of the Clacton Round Table started to see casualties.
 Fires were burning, the Hells Angels were engaged in running battles with stallholders, and a crowd somewhere north of 100,000 had gathered to watch sets by the likes of The Faces, T.Rex, Status Quo, Mungo Jerry, Mott the Hoople, Pink Fairies, King Crimson and Rory Gallagher.

-A new book, The Great British Woodstock: The Incredible Story Of The Weeley 1971 tells the story of the festival, from its local roots to spectacular staging.
+The Great British Woodstock: The Incredible Story Of The Weeley 1971 tells the story of the festival, from its local roots to spectacular staging.
 It’s written by Ray Clark, author Radio Caroline: The True Story Of The Boat That Rocked.
 “I’ve found the subject of the Weeley Festival fascinating since buying my ticket for the event in 1971,” says Clark.
 “I was just 17 years old, but my interest in the festival hasn’t diminished in the nearly fifty years since.”

 - Gallery: Bob Dylan and The Who play the second Isle Of Wight Festival